Spain

 The Program Director is a member of the St. Lawrence University faculty.
 The director teaches one SLU unit course related to his/her area of expertise in the context of Spain.
 In addition to organizing and supervising the academic and co-curricular program, the Director advises students, teaches in fall and spring, helps students with cultural adjustment issues, and is responsible for the work placement course.

-In Madrid, in addition to one required Spanish-language course, students all enroll in the Director's course and select two elective courses from the list provided below.
-These classes are exclusively for program participants and most are taught in English by local professors who are well acquainted with US college courses.
+In addition to one required Spanish-language course, students all enroll in the Director's course and select three elective courses from the list provided below.
+These classes are taught in both Spanish or English by faculty from the Universidad de Compultense in Madrid.
+These professors are well acquainted with US college courses as they teach within the Reunidas program, which is a U.S.-based consortium housed within the Compultense.
 These courses will be offered if there is sufficient student enrollment.

 The courses take full advantage of being in Madrid and Spain, with excursions to several places in Spain, field work in various city neighborhoods, the chance to attend a variety of theatrical performances, and visits to the Prado and other museums.